svmiller/svmiller.github.io/_posts/2020-04-07-post-estimation-simulation-trump-vote-midwest.md

 ## The Problem of Coefficient Comparison and the Constant {#coefconstant}

-Here is a simple summary of that result by way of the `stargazer` package.
+Here is a simple summary of that result by way of the `{stargazer}` package.
 This is the kind of regression table a novice researcher would create and present to the reader of a manuscript.

 <div id="stargazer">